cdl-geneseo/geneseo-dictionary/S/Snake.md

 # Snake

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Snake

 Created by  Unknown User (igf1) on Oct 29, 2020

 (noun) - Someone who is deceitful and cunning, usually akin to the animal snake.
 Backstabber.That girl is a snake.
 You can't trust her.
 (Fazio, Q-T, 2020)